So-Cool/bLIMEy/ECML-PKDD_2023/readme.md

 [![new BSD](https://img.shields.io/github/license/So-Cool/bLIMEy.svg)](https://github.com/So-Cool/bLIMEy/blob/master/LICENCE)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/So-Cool/bLIMEy/master?filepath=ECML-PKDD_2023)

-# Consistent Explanations of Multiple Classes with LIMEtree #
+# LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes #

-This directory contains a collection of Jupyter Notebooks that can be used to reproduce the explanations, experiments and plots reported in the "*Consistent Explanations of Multiple Classes with LIMEtree*" paper.
+This directory contains a collection of Jupyter Notebooks that can be used to reproduce the explanations, experiments and plots reported in the "*LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes*" paper.

 The manuscript is available on [arXiv].